uconn

 • Personnel Roles: Personnel roles (i.e., PI, Co-I, Student Investigator, Correspondent) drive who on a study team is able to edit, manage, and submit submissions to the IRB and who will be included on system messages and IRB correspondence.
 All submissions other than personnel changes and reportable events will be automatically routed to the PI for review and sign-off.

 • Amendments: There are three types of amendments: Personnel Changes, Transition Amendments (for transitioning to the new form), and regular Amendments (for changes to the study itself or study materials).
 Only one amendment can be in process at any given time.
-Differentiating the amendment types will allow the IRB office to identify personnel changes and transition amendments at a glance so that they can be processed.
+Differentiating the amendment types allows the IRB office to identify personnel changes at a glance so that they can be prioritized.

-• Ancillary Reviews: In the updated system, there are questions built into the application form that will determine the need for most ancillary reviews (e.g., Privacy, Information Security) and automatically inform the responsible office that a review is needed.
-This upfront process will help streamline review times.
+• Ancillary Reviews: Questions are now built into the application form that determine the need for most ancillary reviews (e.g., Privacy, Information Security) and automatically inform the responsible party that a review is needed.

-• Reportable Information/Events: All reports of issues that arise during research or information that is required to be reported to the IRB will be reported using a single smart form.
-There will no longer be separate forms for Adverse Events and Protocol Deviations.
+• Reportable Information/Events: All reports of issues that arise during research or information that is required to be reported to the IRB are now reported using a single smart form.
+There are no longer separate forms for Adverse Events and Protocol Deviations.

 • Administrative Check-Ins: Exempt studies, studies that do not require submission of a continuing review application, and studies overseen by external IRBs will receive periodic notices to either complete an administrative check-in or a study closure.
 This will allow the University to have current information about studies and to be able to accurately report.